gigiigig/blog/tlp-step-by-step/introduction.md

 We can see now that we are computing 2 things here, the number of parameters that we take, and their types.
-If you look at the code you'll see that `paramters` is not defined with some crazy method overload, there is a type level computation (which is still crazy probably ;) that is able to compute the right type for the function `f`.
+If you look at the code you'll see that `parameters` is not defined with some crazy method overload, there is a type level computation (which is still crazy probably ;) that is able to compute the right type for the function `f`.